 You May Qualify to Attend Nebraska Tuition-Free

-The Nebraska Promise program covers undergraduate tuition at the University of Nebraska–Lincoln.
+The Nebraska Promise program covers undergraduate tuition at the University of Nebraska–Lincoln for in-state students.
 With the Nebraska Promise, students who meet academic qualifications and have a family income of $65,000 or less (Adjusted Gross Income/AGI) or are Pell Grant-eligible can attend tuition-free.

 How to be Considered for the Nebraska Promise

 Eligible students can begin taking the first steps to being considered for the Nebraska Promise.
-You must be admitted and file the FAFSA before June 1 to qualify.
+You must be admitted and file the Free Application for Federal Student Aid (FAFSA) Form before May 1 to qualify.

 You’re All Done!

-Eligible students are identified automatically after they are admitted to the university and submit the annual FAFSA to Nebraska.
-Remember, the deadline is June 1.
+Eligible students are identified automatically after they are admitted to the university and submit the annual FAFSA Form to Nebraska.
+Remember, the deadline is May 1.

 What the Nebraska Promise Covers

-If you are eligible, the Nebraska Promise will cover all your tuition costs, up to 30 credit hours per academic year (up to 15 credits per semester), after Pell funds and any other grants and/or scholarships are taken into account.
+If you are eligible, the Nebraska Promise will cover your tuition costs, up to 30 credit hours per academic year (up to 15 credits per semester), after Federal Pell Grant funds and any other grants and/or scholarships are taken into account.

 The Nebraska Promise program covers undergraduate tuition at the University of Nebraska’s four campuses (UNK, UNL, UNMC, UNO and two-year technical college NCTA) for students who meet academic qualifications and have a family income of $65,000 or less (Adjusted Gross Income or AGI) or are Pell Grant-eligible.